Adaptive Linearly Constrained Minimum Variance Framework for Volumetric Active Noise Control: Results and Discussion

 To evaluate the real-world efficacy of the proposed method, data was collected in a room with a reverberation time of $RT_{60} \approx 490\,\mathrm{ms}$.
 Figure~\ref{fig:exp_setup} illustrates the experimental setup, while Figure~\ref{fig:scenario} provides a depiction of the same.
 The setup includes seven control loudspeakers and one primary noise source (not pictured).
 The acoustic head simulator \cite{heads}, shown in the figure, is equipped with two in-ear microphones, which were used as the primary control locations in this experiment, along with two additional microphones positioned at the ears.
 In addition, 16 microphones are distributed around the acoustic head simulator to capture acoustic information over a larger spatial volume surrounding the control locations.
 A zero-mean, unit-variance white noise signal is played back through the primary noise source.
 All 20 microphone signals are recorded synchronously at a sampling rate of 48 kHz.
 Impulse responses from each of the control loudspeakers are measured and used in the filtered-X algorithms.
 As in the simulated case, it is assumed that the system designer has access to the original noise sequence.

 Figure \ref{fig:sbu_primary_control_locations} shows the convergence curves for the proposed method, two-point FxLMS and multi-point FxLMs.
 The proposed method is able to reduce noise at the constrained location more effectively than multi-point FxLMS but is unable to match two-point FxLMS.
 Figure \ref{fig:sbu_primary_control_locations_psd} shows the power spectral density (PSD), plotted in decibels (dB), at the two in-ear microphones for each algorithm.
 The PSD is limited to the 0–16 kHz frequency range for clarity.
 The proposed method clearly achieves better satisfaction of the linear constraints compared to the multi-point FxLMS, with noticeably improved performance across a broad frequency range.
+The reduced low frequency performance is because the acoustic head simulator's HRTF must be estimated along with the room transfer function for those points causing a significant change in the acoustic manifold in that region.
 Although the proposed method trades off some performance at secondary control locations due to the inclusion of a minimum variance component, it still achieves results within 1 dB of the multi-point FxLMS at those locations.
 Figure \ref{fig:sbu_avg} shows the average convergence behavior and the average PSD (also in dB, limited to 0–16 kHz) at the secondary control microphones.
 These results demonstrate that the proposed method delivers superior performance at the primary control locations, while maintaining performance at the secondary locations comparable to that of the multi-point FxLMS.